 - The concept of ‘Unopposed EPA’

 The best summary of the state of the science was published by Dr. Sublette of Columbia University Medical Center.
 She also has a website called MoodStudies.org

-Dr. Sublette found that depression was significantly improved when a fish oil formula had 60% or more EPA.
+Dr. Sublette found that mood was significantly improved when a fish oil formula had 60% or more EPA.*

-If the fish oil contained equal parts EPA and DHA or mostly DHA, there was no improvement in depression.
+If the fish oil contained equal parts EPA and DHA or mostly DHA, there was no improvement.

-Actually, DHA is contraindicated for depression per this publication.
+Actually, DHA is contraindicated for mood per this publication.